 After a valiant, but unsuccessful home repair, the owner brought his unfinished seat to Mac's.
 We matched his ideas with our experience to create exactly the seat he wanted.
 In this case, it required carefully rebuilding and beveling the foam before crafting the seat cover.
-Even something that seems simple can turn into a big project without the proper tools and know-how.
+Even something that seems straightforward, such as motorcycle seat repair, can turn into a big project without the proper tools and know-how.

-Check out this custom-built seat pan we fabricated for a modified Harley-Davidson Soft Tail.
+Check out this custom-built seat we fabricated for a modified Harley-Davidson Softail.
 The marine-grade vinyl looks and feels just like leather; even the faux ostrich skin looks like the real thing.
 The tough vinyl not only wears well, it resists UV and water damage.

 Harley-Davidson Soft Tail

 Marine Grade Vinyl